 When one needs to wear traditional Malay clothing, one can always rely on a set of Baju Kebaya.
 This Southeast Asian traditional staple can be worn to weddings, graduations, and other formal occasions.
-Read the guide here to know more about this traditional clothing item.
+Baju kebaya is most popular during Ramadan celebrations, where people gather in open houses and enjoy feasts to celebrate the Islamic new year.
+Read the guide below to know more about baju kebaya.

-Weird Baju Raya Trends you Ought to See
+Weird Baju Raya Trends you Ought to See05 June 2018

 “Balik Kampung oh oh oh… Balik Kampung”.
 It’s that time of year again where every Muslim is anticipating the end of Ramadan to celebrate one of the biggest holidays in Malaysia – Hari Raya.

 What’s a Baju Kebaya?